Factual Prediction

 Clearly outline the assumptions behind your results and conduct appropriate sensitivity analyses

-For time-to-event outcomes, state the assumptions underlying the chosen approach to competing events and censoring (e.g., non-informative censoring, independence of competing events).
+For time-to-event outcomes, state the assumptions underlying the chosen approach to competing events and censoring (e.g., non-informative censoring, independence of competing events) and discuss whether these assumptions are plausible in the intended deployment context.Missing data assumptions

 State the assumed missing data mechanism (MCAR, MAR, or MNAR) and justify the chosen analytical approach.
 Assess sensitivity of estimates to missing data assumptions and analytical approach if missing data are substantial.